Violence prevention

 • Integrate violence prevention into leadership development and education programs.

-• Have managers collaborate with team members to develop team/departmental practices, policies and expectations related to respectful behaviour.
+• Have managers work with team members to develop team/departmental practices, policies and expectations related to respectful behaviour.

 • Have managers be aware of and work with team members to prevent behaviours that can foster anger, mistrust, insecurity or violence.
 This can include activities such as gossiping, bullying, socially isolating others, pushing, yelling, or throwing things.